+353-1-416-8900REST OF WORLD

 Population Growth Leading to Increased Enrollments in Schools

-By 2030, Saudi Arabia's population is projected to increase from 33.4 million to 44.9 million, and the country would require between 1.1 and 2.1 million more student seats.
+By 2030, Saudi Arabia's population is projected to increase from 33.4 million to 44.9 million, and the country will require between 1.1 and 2.1 million more student seats.
 Dubai alone will require 370k private schools by 2030, up from 290k in 2021.
-The Saudi Arabian General Investment Authority (SAGIA) projects that the population of the Kingdom would increase by 2.5% per year, or 44.9 million, by 2030.
+The Saudi Arabian General Investment Authority (SAGIA) projects that the population of the Kingdom will increase by 2.5% per year, or 44.9 million, by 2030.

-KSA Private K12 Education Market Competitor Analysis
+KSA Private K12 Education Industry Overview

 Additional Benefits: